gajus/express-tus/README.md

 } from 'express-tus';

 /**
- * @properties createUpload Approves file upload.
+ * @property createUpload Approves file upload.
 Defaults to allowing all uploads.
+ * @property delete Deletes upload.
- * @properties getUpload Retrieves progress information about an existing upload.
+ * @property getUpload Retrieves progress information about an existing upload.
- * @properties upload Applies bytes contained in the incoming message at the given offset.
+ * @property upload Applies bytes contained in the incoming message at the given offset.
  */
 type StorageType = {|
-  +upload: (input: UploadUpdateInputType) => MaybePromiseType<UploadType>,
   +createUpload: (input: UploadInputType) => MaybePromiseType<UploadType>,
+  +delete: (uid: string) => MaybePromiseType<void>,
   +getUpload: (uid: string) => MaybePromiseType<UploadType>,
+  +upload: (input: UploadUpdateInputType) => MaybePromiseType<UploadType>,
 |};

 /**
- * @properties basePath Path to where the tus middleware is mounted.
+ * @property basePath Path to where the tus middleware is mounted.
 Used for redirects.
 Defaults to `/`.
- * @properties createUid Generates unique identifier for each upload request.
+ * @property createUid Generates unique identifier for each upload request.
 Defaults to UUID v4.
- * @properties formatErrorResponse Formats HTTP response in case of an error.
+ * @property formatErrorResponse Formats HTTP response in case of an error.
  */
 type ConfigurationInputType = {|
   +basePath?: string,